-Mariah Carey Denies Cannon Custody Battle Amid News May Lose Recording Contract
+Mariah Carey Denies Cannon Custody Battle, Might Lose Recording Contract

 “There’s no validity or truth to the false allegations looming in the press regarding our family.
 Nick is the father of my children we will always stand up for each other, have each other’s backs and we will always remain a strong family.”

-It was after the tabloid report, claiming that Cannon’s “erratic behavior” was troublesome and worrying to Mariah Carey that the star herself has stamped out this claim.
-Both she and Cannon continuously say that they are on great terms and talk with each other and every day.
+It was after the tabloid report, claiming that Cannon’s “erratic behavior” was troublesome and worrying to Mariah Carey, that the star herself has stamped out this claim.
+Both she and Cannon continuously say that they are on great terms and talk to each other every day.

-[Featured Image by Eugene Gologursky/Getty Images for TOSHIBA CORPORATION]
+[Featured Image by Eugene Gologursky/Getty Images for Toshiba]